Norwegian County Road 709

-Norwegian County Road 709 (Fylkesvei 709, abbreviated as Fv709) is a Norwegian county road which runs between the villages of Børsa and Hove in the municipality of Skaun in Trøndelag county, Norway.
+Norwegian County Road 709 (Fylkesvei 709, abbreviated as Fv709) is a Norwegian county road which runs between the villages of Børsa and Hove in Skaun Municipality in Trøndelag county, Norway.
 The 14.1 km long road intersects with the European route E39 at its northern terminus.
 Prior to 1 January 2010, this road was a Norwegian national road; on that date the regional reform came into force, and the status of this road was downgraded from a national road to a county road.

 Path

 The road begins about 100 m north of European route E39 at Børsøra and goes south to the village of Hove, where it meets Norwegian County Road 708.